 Lisa is author and photographer of the award-winning books ‘Sea Journal’ and ‘Sea and Shore Cornwall: common and curious findings’.
-Forthcoming books include the children’s book ‘Treasure from the Sea’ which is due out in May 2018.
+Her children’s book ‘Treasure from the Sea’, with illustrator Sarah McCartney, came out this summer.
 As a work-in-progress, her new book ‘Scavenging’ (John Murray, 2019) won the Royal Society of Literature Giles St Aubyn Award for Non-fiction 2017 (previously the RSL Jerwood Prize for Non-fiction).

 Her first book ‘Sea and Shore Cornwall’ won a Holyer an Gof Publisher’s Award 2014.
 In 2016 ‘Sea Journal’ won The Rubery Book Award and was Highly Commended at the British Book Design and Production Awards.
 Its publication was accompanied by a touring exhibition of photographs and cabinets of beach finds.

 She gives occasional talks about the books, previously at Port Eliot Festival, Waterstones, Fowey Festival, Eden Project, TOM Talks (Tomorrow’s Oceans Matter) and Penzance LitFest.